Hans Ulrich Obrist

 EO

-I don’t have obsessions, but there are moments where I’ve been changed.
-I read a lot of Charles Bukowski’s poetry when I was younger.
-I love Richard Siken’s Crush, which won the 2004 Yale Younger Poets Prize.
-I’m generally more drawn to books that deal with information about structures and systems, similar to Etel Adnan’s practice.
-Her writing is so architectural.
+I don’t think in terms of obsessions, but there are moments where I’ve been fundamentally changed.
+When I was younger, I read a great deal of Charles Bukowski’s poetry.
+I’ve also returned often to Richard Siken’s Crush, which won the 2004 Yale Younger Poets Prize.

 HUO

-Etel wanted to be an architect at the beginning of her career, but she told me that as a woman in the 1940s and ’50s, it was impossible for her to become one.
-Once, for a show of mine, she made a plan for a house she wanted to build.
-It’s very beautiful.
-I can show the image to you afterward, it’s somewhere here in my flat.
-It’s kind of a plan for a house.
-Her big, unrealized, dream was to build that house.
-I hope that one day, someone can build it.
+Etel Adnan initially wanted to become an architect, but she told me that as a woman in the 1940s and ’50s, it was impossible.
+For one of my exhibitions, she made a plan for a house she had always wanted to build.
+It’s very beautiful—a kind of architectural drawing, a proposal.
+Her great unrealized dream was to build that house, and I still hope that one day someone will.
 The link to architecture in her work is an important observation.
-I was magnetically attracted to these leporellos because they bring together poetry, visual arts, drawing, and painting.
+I was magnetically drawn to her leporellos because they bring together poetry, visual art, drawing, and painting into a single form.

-When I first started going to Rome, I would ring up Cy Twombly.
-He said once, “You don’t know anything about poetry?”
-That was a very beautiful challenge.
-I started to read poetry obsessively and visit a lot of poets.
-I’ve had these intense research phases in my life.
-In a way, I always stayed a student.
-It’s interesting because that’s also the opposite of the idea that one could ever be an expert.
-I’m always learning and feeling like I know nothing, and that’s what is so exciting.
+When I first began going to Rome, I would call Cy Twombly.
+At one point he said to me, “You don’t know anything about poetry?”
+It was a beautiful challenge.
+I began reading poetry obsessively and sought out poets in the same way I had sought out artists.
+I’ve had these intense research phases throughout my life.
+In a sense, I have always remained a student.
+That stands in opposition to the idea of ever becoming an expert.
+I am always learning, always aware of how much I don’t know—and that, to me, is what makes it exciting.

 EO